Tarique Ahmed Siddique: Controversies

+In 2011, Mr Siddique defended the Rapid Action Battalion's widely controversial action of shooting a college student named Limon Hossain.
+Limon, who was shot by RAB and subsequently lost his left leg, filed a complaint with the International Crimes Tribunal in 2024 accusing Tarique Siddique along with eight other individuals who are mostly former RAB personnel.

 In 2012, a report by Salah Choudhury published in openDemocracy raised allegations that Colonel Shahid Uddin Khan was engaged in influence peddling and corrupt practices with the backing of Siddique.
-According to the report Khan has a number of business in which Siddique's wife and daughter are shareholders.
+According to the report, Khan has a number of business in which Siddique's wife and daughter are shareholders.
 According to an Al Jazeera Investigative Unit report, published on 29 March 2019, Siddique used intelligence agencies to abduct employees of a business associate.
 The business associate, Colonel Shahid Uddin Khan, is currently in exile in the United Kingdom.
 The family members of men have no heard from them since their abduction.
-As defence advisor, he had absolute control over the intelligence agencies and military of Bangladesh.
+As defence advisor, he had control over the intelligence agencies and military of Bangladesh.

+It is alleged that Tarique Ahmed Siddique was one of the masterminds of the formation of the 'Aynaghar', an arbitrary detention and torture cell of the Awami League government.